 Creating, editing, or deleting permissions requires an authenticated user.
-In most cases if the authenticate is the owner of the ACL then access is allowed, but granted roles also affect whether access is allowed default required role is ROLE_ADMIN for all actions, but this can be configured grails-app/conf/Config.groovy.
-This table summarizes the attribute names and the correspondations that are allowed for it:
+In most cases if the authenticated user is the owner of the ACL then access is allowed, but granted roles also affect whether access is allowed.
+The default required role is ROLE_ADMIN for all actions, but this can be configured in grails-app/conf/Config.groovy.
+This table summarizes the attribute names and the corresponding actions that are allowed for it:

-Attribute Affected methods grails.plugins.springsecurity.acl.authority.modifyAuditingDetails AuditableAcl.updateAuditing() grails.plugins.springsecurity.acl.authority.changeOwnership OwnershipAcl.setOwner() grails.plugins.springsecurity.acl.authority.changeAclDetails MutableAcl.deleteAce(), MutableAcl.insertAce(), MutableAcl.setEntriesInheriting(), MutableAcl.setParent(), MutableAcl.updateAce()
+Attribute Affected methods grails.plugin.springsecurity.acl.authority.modifyAuditingDetails AuditableAcl.updateAuditing() grails.plugin.springsecurity.acl.authority.changeOwnership OwnershipAcl.setOwner() grails.plugin.springsecurity.acl.authority.changeAclDetails MutableAcl.deleteAce(), MutableAcl.insertAce(), MutableAcl.setEntriesInheriting(), MutableAcl.setParent(), MutableAcl.updateAce()